Sodaguno Festus Omoni

-Sodaguno Festus Omoni is a Nigerian land surveyor and politician.
+Sodaguwo Adegadiza Festus-Omoni is a Nigerian land surveyor and politician.
 She represented the Ogbia Federal Constituency of Bayelsa State in the House of Representatives during the 8th National Assembly from 2015 to 2019, under the umbrella of the Peoples Democratic Party (PDP).

 Background and early life

-Sadaguno is from the Anyama community in Ogbia in Bayelsa state, Nigeria.
+Sodaguwo Adegadiza Festus-Omoni is from the Anyama community in Ogbia in Bayelsa state, Nigeria.

 Education

 Sodaguwo commenced her early education at Saint James' Primary School, Anyama, located in Ogbia Local Government Area, and completed her studies there between 1960 and 1968.
 In 1975, she obtained her Senior School Certificate from Holy Rosary Secondary School in Port Harcourt, Rivers State, she earned an Ordinary National Diploma (OND) in Architectural Drafting and Civil Engineering from the Denver Institute of Technology in the United States In 1979.
 Omoni furthered her education at Brinker School of Survey in the U.S. and obtained a certificate in Land Surveying.
 She earned a degree from the National Open University of Nigeria in Tourism Studies.